FatsGW/FATS/README.md

 Framework for Authentication-free Transfer on Smartphones (Android)

-There are 3 folders: FATS, Simulation, DemoApp
+There are 3 folders: FATS, Simulation, NamecardFATSDemo